MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/security-roles.md

 |`.drop`|Removes one or more principals from the role.|
 |`.set` |Sets the role to the specific list of principals, removing all previous ones.|

-## Database security roles management
+## Database roles management

 ### Syntax

-* See all principals set on the database:
+* List all principals on the database:

     `.show` `database` *DatabaseName* `principals`